Silind-Software/direflow/templates/project-template/js/README.md

 # %name-title%
 > %description%

-Use this README to describe your component
+Use this README to describe your Direflow Project